UNINETTSigma2/documentation/software/containers.md

 will have access to input files etc. located in this directory (you will have read/write permissions according to your own user)

 First we pull a "hello world" Singularity image from Singularity-Hub.
-Thi we need to do from the login node, before the job is submitted. i.e. we do not pull images from within a job.
+This we need to do from the login node, before the job is submitted. i.e. we do not pull images from within a job.
 ```